JosephAwuahDuodu/sts-iris-classification-project/README.md

 Based on the plot, Petal length and petal width are the most significant features for distinguishing species.

 ## Usage
 To classify a new Iris flower, provide its measurements as input to the trained model.
-Example:
+Example below.
     ```bash
     model.predict([[5.1, 3.5, 1.4, 0.2]])  #Output: 'Iris-setosa'